-HCA and Carers Ireland & University College Dublin CSTAR Research Collaboration 2019
+HCA and Carers Ireland & University College Dublin CSTAR Research Collaboration 2019 (Final Report to be Released in Early 2020)

 National Republic of Ireland Study on Health Care Assistants & Professional Carers